alanboy/stuff/blog/_posts/2020-01-05-new-products.markdown

 * Product line extension
 * Incremental innovation

-Every single innovation does not need to be a break trough innovation.
+Every single innovation does not need to be a breakthrough innovation.

 ## Managing breakthrough innovation (new to the world)
-* Incubation stage contrains first to market problems
+* Incubation stage contains first-to-market problems
   * Tolerate failure but learn from it.
   * Longer and much more expensive.